 The materials and resources found here strive to support Fontbonne's curriculum.
-A broad range of digital materials - including a wide array of academic databases - are carefully selected to provide a comprehensive collection that supports the ever increasing academic needs of the students.
-These materials are presented via an up-to-date resource page.
+A broad range of digital materials - including a wide array of academic databases - are carefully selected to provide a comprehensive collection that support the ever increasing academic needs of the students.

+These materials are presented via an up-to-date resource page and is available to the entire Fontbonne Learning Community 24/7.

 Classic and contemporary print materials (both fiction and nonfiction) that complement our digital resources are available for all to use.
-In order to supplement our print resource collection, The Fontbonne Early College Library is part of a collaborative of other independent schools in the Boston area, which allows for resource sharing of print materials through interlibrary loan.
+In order to supplement our print resource collection, The Fontbonne Early College Library is part of a collaborative of other independent schools in the Boston area, the Greater Boston Collaborative Library Association, which allows for resource sharing.
 Classroom teachers and librarians collaborate to provide experiences that broaden and deepen student understanding of the research process.
 As students progress through the school's curriculum, the librarian continues to work closely with classroom teachers to guide students to develop increasingly more complex information and content-producing skills.

-The aim of the Fontbonne Early College Library is to fortify all students with the resources and information in order to empower them to take the lead in their present and future education and subsequently their worldly endeavors.
+The primary focus of the Fontbonne Early College Library is to fully support the Mission of the Sisters of Saint Joseph of Boston.
+In addition, the Library and Library Program aim to fortify all students with the resources and information in order to empower them to take the lead in their present and future education and subsequently their worldly endeavors.